AltropInc/alt/doc/script/FunctionType.md

 f : fn(x: int...):int = fn(x: int...):int { sum:=0; foreach(e in x) sum+=e; sum }
 sum := f(1,2,3,4);
 ```
-If we already know the interface of the functor type for a augument, we do not need to repeat the interface specification in the concrete functor type
+If we already know the interface of the functor type for an augument, we do not need to repeat the interface specification in the concrete functor type
 that is provided as a value to the augument.
 Therefore, the following code is also valid:
 ```altscript
 f : fn(x: int...):int = { sum:=0; foreach(e in x) sum+=e; sum }